When Strong Conviction Becomes a Cognitive Trap

 If equivalent evidence in the opposite direction would not change your view, confirmation bias is likely active.

-How a Position Gradually Becomes “Defended”
+How a Position Quietly Becomes “Defended”

-Stage 1 — The Thesis Hardens After Entry
+Stage 1: The Thesis Hardens After Entry

-Before investing, uncertainty is natural.
+Before investing, uncertainty feels natural.

-Stage 2 — Information Sources Narrow
+Stage 2: Information Sources Narrow

 They begin prioritizing:

-analysts favorable to the sector
+- analysts favorable to the sector

-company investor presentations
+- company presentations

-commentary aligned with their thesis
+- commentary aligned with the thesis

--
+- bearish research

-competitor data
+- competitor data

-short-seller reports
+- short-seller reports

 Confirming information fits smoothly into existing beliefs.

-Stage 3 — Language Changes
+Stage 3: Language Changes

 Early stage: